Jonah Heim Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in the big leagues.
+- The Cubs pitching staff ranked 16th in the league last season with a collective 8.6 strikeouts per nine innings.

-- The Cubs' 4.01 team ERA ranked 20th among all MLB pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all league pitching staffs (4.01).

-- The Cubs will look to Stroman (1-0) in his second start of the season.

-- In his most recent time out on Thursday, March 30, the right-hander threw six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- In his most recent time out -- in relief on Friday -- the left-hander tossed 2/3 innings against the Texas Rangers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.